Blog

 • If choosing between providers, TK has the best English-language service and digital tools

 Private liability insurance (Haftpflichtversicherung) costs just EUR 40-60/year and is not mandatory but strongly recommended.
 It covers accidental damage to others' property, which can otherwise cost thousands.
-Read more in our health insurance guide.
+Read more in our must-have insurance guide.

 Frequently Asked Questions